nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 This CookBook was created with the main purpose of helping people understand local privilege escalation techniques on Windows environments.
 Moreover, it can be used for both attacking and defensive purposes.

-:information_source: This CookBook focuses only on misconfiguration vulnerabilities on Windows workstations.
+:information_source: This CookBook focuses only on misconfiguration vulnerabilities on Windows workstations/servers/machines.

 The main structure of this CookBook includes the following sections: